tarchive/Docker-Reddit-Sphinxsearch/README.md

 # Docker-Reddit-Sphinxsearch

+All thanks go to the original creators and contributors.
+I have only updated package names so that the images can be built and run again.

 #### What does this do?

 This application allows one to process Reddit JSON objects and index them using Sphinxsearch and MySQL to provide a full-featured RESTful service.
 The application uses three Docker containers to keep a fully encapsulated environment that can also be expanded outside of Docker if needed.